johnston9/shot-caller-production/README.md

 1. #### As a Returning User, I want to easily login and logout.

     - The user can login and logout easily from the My Account nav link.
 The login takes them to Sign In page and the logout is automatic. <br>
-    The site also includes a feature that keeps a user signed in for 24 hours so they don't have to go to the trouble of signing in if they are using it regularly.
-This is achieved by a check function it the utils folder for the token timestamp that is sent to the user when they sign in and lasts 24 hours.
+    The site also includes a feature that keeps a user signed in for 24 hours so they don't have to go to the trouble of signing in if they are using it regularly.<br>
+    This is achieved by an interceptor function in the CurrentUserContext file that checks, via the utils folder shouldRefreshToken function, if there is a vaild timestamp token in local storage and refreshes it.

 <p align="center"><strong>xxxxxxx</strong></p>
 <h2 align="center">